 For guys, one-armed hugs with a bit of back-slapping can be employed to show enthusiasm and companionship.
 English speakers may know this as a “bro hug.”

-Similar to saying Hello, saying goodbye has a variety of ways to do and say that.
+Similar to saying Hello, saying goodbye has a variety of ways.
 From a simple wave with the hand followed by a cheerful adiós, to a polite ciao, there are numerous ways to depart gracefully from any situation.

 Adiós: You’ve probably heard “adiós” as the primary way of saying goodbye already somewhere.
 It’s similar to “goodbye” in English and is appropriate in many situations.
 You may use it when you don’t plan to see the person for a while (like when you leave a restaurant, for example).

-- Hasta la próxima (See you next time, or see you soon).
+See you next time, or see you soon.

 As you can see, there are numerous ways to say hello and goodbye to someone in Spanish - and they often exceed the basic phrases you might have heard already.
 By using the above expression in the appropriate situations, you should be able to make a great first impression on your new acquaintances while being confident enough to speak freely.